 Health Education is teaching people about how to make healthy decisions.
 This is most often done through workshops and health promotion events.
 In this section, participants will learn about how to make a referral to their school health center, practice public speaking skills for workshops and, plan an on-campus health event.

-- I. Practice referring peers to SBHC services. - 2.
-Practice public speaking in front of the group - 3.
-Discuss the important role of a facilitator - 4.
-Learn basic facilitation techniques
+- Practice referring peers to SBHC services. - Practice public speaking in front of the group anda 1.
+Equilitating Appage to

+- · Discuss the important role of a facilitator - Learn basic facilitation techniques of personal choices and behaviors.